nkutechologies/AirLine-Fare-Predictor/README.md

 In this example, we added a section called "Parameters" in the README file, where we list the parameters that can be used with the `predict.py` script.
 We used angle brackets (`< >`) to denote placeholders for the parameter values and provided descriptions for each parameter.
 Users of your project can then replace the placeholders with actual values when running the prediction.

-Remember to replace `your-username` and `your-repo` with your GitHub username and repository name, respectively.
-Additionally, adjust the filenames (`predict.py` or any other relevant file) and command line arguments based on your project's structure.